Test complete simulations combining preCICE components of specific versions.

 Implementation details

 Each tutorial contains automation scripts (mainly run.sh and clean.sh), as well as metadata (metadata.yaml).
 The metadata file describes the available cases, how to run them, as well as their dependencies.
-A central tests.yaml file in this directory defines test suites, which execute different combinations of cases.
-The Python script systemtests.py executes the tests, allowing to filter for specific components or test suites.
+A central tests.yaml file defines test suites, which execute different combinations of cases.
+The Python script systemtests.py executes the tests, filter for specific test suites.

 General architecture